hamza-ansari11/Power-Bi-Dashboard-Project/README.md

 # Power-Bi-Dashboard-Project
-This is a Power Bi Analysis Project
+This is a Power Bi Analysis Project of Sales